Introduction to Transformers: an NLP Perspective: Improved Architectures

 \subsubsection{Layer Fusion}

-Another problem with training a deep Transformer model is that the prediction is only conditioned on the last layer of the neural network.
-While the use of residual connections enables the direct access to lower-level layers from a higher-level layer, there is still a ``long'' path of passing information from the bottom to the top.
+Another problem with training a deep Transformer model is that the final prediction is conditioned on the last layer of the neural network.
+While the use of residual connections enables direct access to lower-level layers from a higher-level layer, there is still a ``long'' path for passing information from the bottom to the top.
 One simple way to address this is to create residual connections that skip more layers.
 For example, consider a group of $L$ Transformer sub-layers.
-For the sub-layer at depth $l$, we can build $l-1$ residual connections, each connecting this sub-layer with a previous sub-layer.
-In this way, we develop a densely connected network where each sub-layer takes the outputs of all previous sub-layers \citep{huang-etal:2017densely}.
-The output of the last sub-layer can be seen as some combination of the outputs at different levels of representation of the input.
+For the sub-layer at depth $l$, we can introduce $l-1$ residual connections, each connecting this sub-layer to a previous sub-layer.
+In this way, we develop a densely connected network where each sub-layer takes as input the outputs of all previous sub-layers~\citep{huang-etal:2017densely}.
+The output of the last sub-layer can be seen as a combination of representations at different levels.